Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Evaluation

+We define the evaluation metric as follows: \emph{Processing Latency} is the wall-clock time ($\Delta t$) from when a stream element enters the Atomic Layer (\textbf{L1}; measured at \texttt{System.nanoTime()} during \texttt{GenericEvent} ingestion) until the corresponding Esper rule fires at the Constraint Layer (\textbf{L2}) and updates the constraint status to \textsc{Fulfilled} or \textsc{Temporary Violation}.
+Latency samples triggered by timer-based \textsc{Permanent Violation} rules are excluded from the measurement because those rules fire after a configurable timeout window (\texttt{withinPeriod}) whose duration is part of the constraint semantics, not of the processing overhead.
+Existing hybrid declarative frameworks operate as asynchronous, offline, post hoc verification on static files; they lack an active, event-driven runtime pipeline, an ingestion mechanism, or a live execution loop.
+Our evaluation, therefore, focuses on demonstrating that the overhead of embedding real-time signal analysis remains within the operational bounds of edge control loops.

 \cref{tab:performance_metrics_scal_normal} reports resource utilization and latency measurements across the five load scenarios.
 The results show that the three-layer architecture scales efficiently for realistic IoT workloads.
-At typical IoT event rates (10--10{,}000 events/s), average CPU utilization ranged from 0.9\% to 12.5\%, while average memory consumption remained stable between 185 and 214~MB.
-At 100{,}000~events per second, the system maintained an average CPU usage of 89.8\% and peak memory usage of approximately 1.4~GB.\footnote{As shown in \cite{Poss2025_Synergistic}, JVM garbage collection occurs as long as sufficient headroom exists above the 185~MB baseline consumption contributed by Esper and Quarkus.}
+At event rates from 100 to 10{,}000~EPS, average CPU utilization scaled linearly from 0.9\% to 14.4\%, while memory consumption remained stable between 434 and 489~MB.
+Median end-to-end processing latency remained below 0.1~ms, with $P_{99}$ values under 0.5~ms, confirming sub-millisecond response times consistent with linear scaling.
+At 50{,}000~EPS, CPU utilization rose to 66.9\% with peak usage of 203.4\%, indicating the onset of saturation on the 2-core configuration.
+Median latency remained low at 0.01~ms, though tail latency increased to $P_{99}=73.3$~ms. At the stress ceiling of 100{,}000~EPS, the system averaged 192.1\% CPU\footnote{CPU load is reported per core, so two cores equals maximum possible load of 200\%.}, memory grew to 1{,}586~MB approaching the 2~GB budget, and median latency rose to 5.9~ms with $P_{99}=442.9$~ms.\footnote{As shown in~\cite{Poss2025_Synergistic}, JVM garbage collection occurs as long as sufficient headroom exists above the Esper and Quarkus baseline consumption.}